 - Under the Chart of Accounts in QuickBooks, checkmark the Include Inactive

 - Now deactivate the bank feeds for every Inactive Account you see.

 - Now restart the QuickBooks application and set up accounts for bank feeds.

-If your problem is not resolved after following all these troubleshooting methods, or a different error appears with error code OL-221 then follow the advanced troubleshooting steps mentioned in our article on QuickBooks Bank Feeds Error OL-221 (844)-888-4666 or call your bank as most of the times this error occurs in QuickBooks because of some technical issues your bank is facing.
+If QuickBooks error OL-223 is still not resolved after following all these troubleshooting methods, or a different error appears with error code OL-221, follow the advanced troubleshooting steps mentioned in our article on QuickBooks Bank Feeds Error OL-221.
+You can reach us at +1- 855 738 2784 or call your bank as most of the time, this error occurs in QuickBooks because of some technical issues your bank is facing.